pantheon-systems/documentation/source/_docs/multidev.md

 First, create a branch locally and push it to Pantheon.
 Then create a Multidev environment for the branch:

 <div class="alert alert-danger" role="alert">
-<h4>Warning</h4>
+<h3 class="info">Warning</h3>
-Multidev branch names must be all lowercase and less than 11 characters.
-Environments cannot be created with the following reserved names: master, settings, team, support, multidev, debug, files, tags, and billing.</div>
+<p>Multidev branch names must be all lowercase and less than 11 characters.
+Environments cannot be created with the following reserved names: master, settings, team, support, multidev, debug, files, tags, and billing.</p></div>

 1. From your Site Dashboard, select **Multidev**.
 2. Click **Git Branches**, and select **Create Environment** next to the branch name.